 Early Registered Students

-- Meet individually with faculty advisors to arrange and complete a Course Registration Proceed to BELLENET for online registration (twelve hours or more for fulltime students).
-Your course will sit in “Reserve” until your advisor views and approves the registration.
+Meet individually with academic advisors to arrange and complete a course schedule.
+Your advisor will add courses to your schedule through BELLENET for online registration (12 hours or more for fulltime students).
 Students who Early Registered for at least 12 credit hours can proceed to:

 - Residence Life